 As epiphytes these should be watered from over head to fill the cups.
 Our summers are dry and our humidity on the low side, usually under 40% during the day, so don’t forget about any of these outside over summer.
 Let the soil around them dry out periodically.
 Their roots need to breathe.

 Occasionally give them a weak solution of liquid fertilizer.
-Remember that all epiphytic Bromeliads gain their nutrients through their leaves, all of that decomposing organic matter they tend to collect that their invertebrate helpers break down for them.
-The drip and runoff across rocks, down branches, that can dissolve and carry minerals and bits of tiny organic matter and acids.
+Remember that all epiphytic Bromeliads gain their nutrients through their leaves, all of that decomposing organic matter they tend to collect, their invertebrate helpers break down for them.
+The drip and runoff across rocks, down branches, can dissolve and carry minerals and bits of tiny organic matter and acids to them.
 They need a boost here especially if you are providing ‘clean’ culture for your own aesthetic reasons.
 Yes, rot is messy, but it’s also necessary.
 If it helps, think of them as patients in your care with an IV drip while you nurse them back into good health!

 Also, keep these out of hot, direct, afternoon sun, they prefer the dappled light provided by their overhead canopy.
 Intense sun can burn these!
 This is generally good advice for all epiphytic Bromeliads.
 Cliff dwelling lithophytes may normally reside on north faces out of reach of the sun’s direct rays.
 I know from experience.